Yukaii/gakuon/README.md

 example.description = "A natural example sentence using the word" example.required = true
 example.audio = true
+example.locale = "ja-JP"
+# Set ttsVoice when use edge-tts
+# You can found list by using tools like https://github.com/andresayac/edge-tts
+example.ttsVoice = "ja-JP-NanamiNeural"

 explanation_jp.description = "Simple explanation in Japanese"
 explanation_jp.required = true